lukegriffith/ynabReporting/README.md

 Mainly used to stop hammering the YNAB api's

 ## service.dailySpend
-Calculates the daily spendings to show me how i on average spend my money during the week.
+Calculates the daily spendings to show me how I on average spend my money during the week.